zephyrproject-rtos/zephyr/doc/reference/power_management/index.rst

    int pm_device_get(const struct device *dev);

 Marks the device as being used.
-This API will asynchronously bring the device to resume state.
+This API will asynchronously bring the device to resume state if it was suspended.
+If the device was already active, it just increments the device usage count.
 The API returns 0 on success.

+Device drivers can monitor this operation to finish calling :c:func:`pm_device_wait`.

 Resume Device synchronously API
 -------------------------------